 Overall, I am not sure how much biology can be learnt by applying this method.
 Bottom line: this predictive method does not seem to improve predictive accuracy.

 We have refocused our manuscript on biological insights primarily, rather than prediction performance as the former was our main motivation in driving methodological developments.
-We disagree with the reviewer that multi omics integrative methods do not provide novel biological knowledge.
 By extending our analyses with six multi-omics studies including two case studies in human breast cancer and asthma we believe we have demonstrated that data integration performed using appropriate computational methods generate new biological insights and novel hypotheses to be further tested in the laboratory.
 The important contribution of DIABLO is its resulting molecular signatures that both explain the correlation structure across multiple biological domains and discriminate multiple phenotypic groups, with increased biological enrichment compared to other methods.

 Reviewer #2: